josmar-crwdstffng/angular/packages/benchpress/README.md

 ### Custom Metrics Without Using `console.time`

-It's also possible to measure any "user metric" within the browser by setting a numeric value on the `window` object.
+It is also possible to measure any "user metric" within the browser by setting a numeric value on the `window` object.
 For example:

 ```js